January 2018 United States federal government shutdown: February funding gap

 A related funding gap occurred during the first 9 hours of Friday, February 9, 2018, EST. The funding gap was widely referred to in media reports as a second shutdown, although no workers were furloughed and government services were not disrupted because the funding gap occurred overnight and was resolved close to the beginning of the workday.

 As the continuing resolution (CR) from January 22 expired, the Senate debated a bill, the Bipartisan Budget Act of 2018, that included (among other things) two-year appropriations for the military, a 6-week CR extension for funding the rest of government, and a raising of the debt ceiling.
 Senator Rand Paul repeatedly objected to the cost of passing of this trillion-dollar legislation, and at approximately 11 p.m.
 EST on February 8, the Senate recessed until 12:01 a.m.
 EST, effectively triggering a shutdown.
 Overnight, the Senate passed the bill that Paul had objected to, and President Trump signed the bill around 9 a.m.
 EST on February 9.

 At midnight, the Office of Management and Budget issued an order to close nonessential government operations and for federal employees to report to work Friday to implement their contingency plans.
 At around 1 a.m.
 EST, the Senate used rules that allowed them to bypass Paul, and the CR passed the Senate 71–28.
 After 5 a.m.
 EST, the House passed the bill 240–186 with bipartisan support and bipartisan opposition.
 President Trump signed the bill around 9 a.m.
 EST on February 9, ending the lapse.

 Final funding bill passed

 On the evening of March 21, 2018, the text of the Consolidated Appropriations Act, 2018 was released, with Congress expecting to approve it within two days.
-In March 2018, the House passed the legislation in a 256–167 vote and the Senate with 65–32.
-President Trump signed it into law on 23 March 2018.
+On March 23, 2018, the House passed the legislation in a 256–167 vote and the Senate with 65–32.
+President Trump signed it into law on the same day.